 Is Iced Latte Coffee?

 Also worth pointing out is that the coffee beans used to prepare espresso are roasted for a much longer time than those used in making drip coffee.
 Plus, they’re ground more finely.
+Ground espresso is nearly in powder form.

 Is Iced Latte Bad For You?

 No, it’s not.
-Based on the ingredients you use, an iced latte is actually better for your health than other coffee drinks.
+Based on the ingredients you use, an iced latte is actually better for your health than many other coffee drinks.

-For one, iced latte contains espresso which – depending on how it’s prepared- is lower in caffeine than a normal cup of coffee.
+For one, an iced latte contains espresso which – depending on how it’s prepared- is lower in caffeine than a normal cup of coffee.
 Most people assume that espresso has more caffeine but this is not entirely true.
 It may be more concentrated but as explained later in the article, this doesn’t mean it has more caffeine than brewed coffee.

 Why is this important?
 Despite the benefits of coffee that we mentioned earlier, drinking too much caffeine can have adverse health effects.
 Not only can it cost you your sleep but it also triggers addiction.
 So the smaller amount of caffeine in espresso really helps.